ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: pre}

-A successful response that confirms acceptance for deletion and show file share information.
-The status of file share is updated to _pending_deletion_.
+A successful response will confirm acceptance for deletion and show file share information.
+The status of file share will be updated to _pending_deletion_.

-A successful response looks like the following example:
+For example:

 ```json
 {